My Photography & Travel Guide to Talinn, Estonia

 Russia gave us a 72-hour visa.
 That was not enough time for what we had planned, so we pivoted to Tallinn instead.
 It turned out to be one of the best accidental travel decisions of our lives.

-Tallinn is one of the most remarkably preserved medieval cities in Europe.
+Tallinn is one of the most completely preserved medieval cities in Europe, and for photographers, that is not a small thing.
 Walking through the Old Town, you genuinely feel that nothing has changed in five hundred years.
-The towers, the cobblestone alleys, the colored merchant houses, the Gothic Town Hall at the center of it all.
-It is clean, compact, colorful, and completely unlike the polished tourist corridors of more heavily visited European capitals.
-It reminded me of Prague, but smaller and quieter and, if anything, better preserved.
+The towers, the cobblestone alleys, the colored merchant houses, the Gothic Town Hall anchoring the central square.
+The city is clean, compact, and completely unlike the polished tourist corridors of more heavily visited European capitals.
+It reminded me of Prague, but smaller, quieter, and, if anything, better preserved.
+Less choreographed.

 Where to Stay in Tallinn